blogkarna-cloud/Estimation-Photo-Shop/README.md

-Of course!
-This is an exciting venture.
-Setting up a custom merchandise shop is a great business idea.
-Let's break down the estimation into three parts:

 1.  **Relevant Product Add-ons:** Based on your listed items, here are highly relevant and popular products to consider.
 2.  **Machinery & Equipment Cost:** The core of your investment.
 3.  **Raw Material & Initial Inventory Cost.**